Edmontosaurus mummy AMNH 5060: Death and burial

 Several authors discussed the question of how the animal died and what circumstances led to its exceptionally good preservation.
 Charles H. Sternberg, in 1909, and Charles M. Sternberg, in 1970, assumed that the animal died in water.
 The gases accumulating in the abdomen after death would have floated the carcass, with the belly pointing upwards and the head moving into its final position under the shoulder.
 The carcass would then have sunk to the bottom to come to rest on its back, and become covered by sediments.
 The skin would have been drawn into the body cavity by the load of the sediments or due to the escape of the gases.
 Osborn suggested another scenario in 1911: the animal could have died a natural death, and the carcass would have been exposed to the sun for a longer time in a dry riverbed, unaffected by scavengers.
 Muscles and intestines would have completely dried out and thus shrunk, whereby the hard and leathery skin sank into the body cavity and finally adhered tightly to the bones, forming a natural mummy.
 At the end of the dry season, the mummy would have been hit by a sudden flood, transported a distance and quickly covered with sediments at the embedding site.
 The fine grain size of the sediment (fine river sand with sufficient clay content) would have led to the perfect impressions of the filigree skin structures before the hardened skin could soften.
-Today Osborn's hypothesis is considered the most probable.